Chronic Pain and Disrupted Early Attachments

 This webinar was recorded and is now available as a Talk on Demand.
 Click here for more details.

 Saturday 27 February 2021 - A Live Webinar

-With Dr Frances Sommer Anderson, Georgie Oldfield and Nick Straiton
+With Dr Frances Sommer Anderson, Georgie Oldfield MCSP and Dr Nick Straiton

-This multi-disciplinary conference will examine the early foundations of chronic pain and how to work with these conditions therapeutically.
+This multi-disciplinary conference, rescheduled due to the COVID-19 pandemic, will examine the early foundations of chronic pain and how to work with these conditions therapeutically.
+The impact of the ongoing pandemic on people who experienced early life adversity will be acknowledged.
 Our speakers include a psychologist/psychoanalyst, musculoskeletal physician and physiotherapist.
 Offering distinct but related understandings and techniques, drawing on relational, neurobiological and attachment studies, they will outline the aetiology of chronic pain in their adult patients, and how they work with this.READ MORE...

 As a psychoanalyst working relationally, Frances Sommer Anderson will talk about the role of early trauma in this process, elaborating the view that interpersonal trauma takes place within the intersubjective field and how this, in turn, can trigger a cascade of bodily dysfunctions in adulthood.
 She will demonstrate ways of bringing other techniques into the therapy, including Somatic Experiencing™️ in order to make shifts beyond the reach of the analytic frame.
 Our other two presenters work directly with the body: Georgie Oldfield, a physiotherapist, and musculoskeletal physician Nick Straiton, will corroborate Frances’ approach by demonstrating the emotional component of physical pain and the need to work on unprocessed emotions in a safe space to recover.